pakdad-mousavi/knightless/README.md

 3. Add font icons to the project.
 4. Fit an "about us" page and attributions page in the header. (contact us goes in the attributions page)
 5. Add a "title" attribute to the body to show the current page for client side javascript.
+6. Add class to make all <b> tags (must be changed from <span>) inside the "paragraphs-container"s bold.